Esports Psychology

 “Multitasking is seriously overrated.
 Try to do one task at a time and learn to do it with more purpose. “

 Comment: I could write a whole book on this subject.
 Maybe I will one day!
 By multitasking, I am not referring to doing more than one thing at a time.
 After all, breathing is doing.
 It’s about trying to complete more than one non-automatic task at a time.
 For example, eating your lunch and typing an email.
 In my view, these kinds of tasks are always best of being done separately.
-There are many reasons but the main one is this kind of multitasking means the quality of both tasks is compromised.
+There are many reasons, but the main one is that this kind of multitasking compromises the quality of both tasks.

 “They don’t hand out winner’s medals to those who were feeling the best on the day, nor to those who were thinking clearly and positively.
 The medals only go to those who did the best.”

-Comment: This sounds very similar to one of the Jonah Oliver quotes above.
-So I will give him the credit for it.
-But I like my version too.
+Comment: This sounds similar to one of Jonah Oliver’s quotes above, so I will give him credit for it.
+But I like my version, too.

-Comment: This quote is taken from the first few seconds of Peter Clarke’s interview on the podcast Under The Lid with Scolls, Buck & Burkey.
-Once again it points out that we don’t need to be feeling a certain way in order to execute our motor skills under pressure.
-And in fact, waiting to feel that way will limit the number of chances you give yourself.
+Comment: This quote is taken from the first few seconds of Peter Clarke’s interview on the podcast Under The Lid with Scolls, Buck, and Burkey.
+Once again, it points out that we don’t need to feel a certain way to execute our motor skills under pressure.
+In fact, waiting to feel that way will limit the number of chances you give yourself.

 “Listen to everyone because even an idiot will have a good idea once or twice in their life.
 Then evaluate and pick out what works for you and commit to it.”

 Comment: Our own James Kneller reminds us about the importance of listening.
-In sport we so often talk about the importance of experience.
-Well, that experience is comprised if you’re always listening to the same people over and over again.
+In sports, we often talk about the importance of experience.
+Well, that experience is comprised if you repeatedly listen to the same people all the time.

 Unknown

-If you know of a quote that does appear above but feel it should then please add it to the comments section below and we’ll add it next time we update this page.
+If you know of a quote that does appear above but feels it should, please add it to the comments section below, and we’ll add it next time we update this page.